Racing-Inspired Timepieces: The History

 The Mille Miglia takes its name from what is known as the world’s most beautiful race—one that’s reserved for classic and vintage cars that have been part of historical races.
 Thus, the model has a suitably vintage racing-inspired design.

 TAG Heuer Carrera

 The Carrera is a pivotal model in the history of the TAG Heuer brand.
-After the model was retired for over a decade, it was relaunched shortly after Techniques d’Avant Garde acquired the Heuer brand.
-Since then, it’s become one of the most iconic models in the brand’s line.
+They retired the model for over a decade, but relaunched it shortly after Techniques d’Avant Garde acquired the Heuer brand.
+It’s now one of the most iconic models in the brand’s line.

 The Cartier Drive is a vintage automotive inspired watch with a refined and masculine design.
 The wide but thin cushion shape gives it a sporty but elegant feel that’s perfect for the open road or everyday wear.

-The Cartier Roadster is a relatively simple racing-inspired watch that has a lot of personality.
+The Cartier Roadster is a racing-inspired watch.
+Though it is simple it has a lot of personality.
 It combines the masculine feel of a classic sports watch with the timeless aesthetic that’s iconic to Cartier.